escamoteur/get_it_mixin/README.md

 This Widget will rebuild when either `country` of the `Model` object or `emailAddress` of the nested `Model` changes.
 If you update `emailAddress` of `Model` it won't update although it too calls `notifyListeners`

-If you want to get an update whenever Model triggers `notifyListener` you can achieve this by using this selector method:
+If you want to get an update whenever Model triggers `notifyListeners` you can achieve this by using this selector method:

 ```Dart
 final model = watchOnly((Model x) => x);